 And there are some other vector trace engines around the internet.
 They have different features, with various advantages and disadvantages.
 Best advice is experiment, to learn which one best meet your needs.

 Initially you need to find out where ps2pdf is on your machine or install it.
 It's in the Ghostscipt lib directory, which is probably something like C:\Program Files\gs\gs9.09\lib

-If it is not installed you may find a current release of Ghostscript for Windows on their Download page here.
+If it is not installed you may find a current release of Ghostscript for Windows on their download page here.

-Note that updating to a new version of Ghostscript will install new \gs directory but will not erase the old version subdirectory or update the Environment Variables, you'll need to do that yourself if you want to make use of it.
+Note that updating to a new version of Ghostscript will install new \gs directory, but will not erase the old version subdirectory or update the Environment Variables.
+You'll need to do that yourself if you want to make use of it.

-inkscape.com.
+inkscape.com, into your Inkscape directory.
 The start menu shortcut points to

-C:\Program Files (x86)\Inkscape\) is in your path, the command prompt will resolve
+(C:\Program Files (x86)\Inkscape\) is in your path, then

-stderr to said console.
+stderr to the console.